Skip to content

 2. Influence without attribution

 In the Grey Zone, power hides its authorship.
 Actors shape decisions, narratives, and alliances without appearing anywhere officially.
-No flag.
-No title.
-No responsibility.
 It's about proximity, access, and deniability, not visibility or recognition.

 3. The cognitive terrain as the primary battleground